Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/addition_subtraction.md

 Below is what I've come up with as an initial implementation for adding one matrix to another.
 The method is called from an initial matrix, with the second matrix supplied as an argument.
-Then I simply loop over the rows of each matrix, each time looping of the elements of those rows (i.e. the columns), summing them and appending them to a added_rows variable.
+Then I simply loop over the rows of each matrix, each time looping over the elements of those rows (i.e. the columns), summing them and appending them to an added_rows variable.
 </div>

 {% highlight python %}